Kernix13/beginner-git-commands/README.md

 **Note**: Using `--set-upstream` is the same thing as using `-u` in the sections above.
 Actually, `-u` is short-hand for `--set-upstream`.

-**Note**: A PR from your branch to the master branch is to request to have your code merged with the master branch.
+**Note**: A PR from your branch to the master branch is a request to have your code merged with the master branch.
 When your code is merged delete your branch.

 To delete a branch use `git branch -d branch_name`.

-To pull changes from GitHub to your machine use `git pull origin master` or just `git pull` if you set the upstream already.
-Make sure you are on the master branch.
-What `git pull` does is merge all the changes present in the remote repository to the local working directory.

 If you get this error when trying to delete a branch:

 > error: The branch 'branch-name' is not fully merged.
 > If you are sure you want to delete it, run 'git branch -D fix/branch-name'.